ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-schedule-merger.md

 ### Output 1

-A payload with the word `true` is sent to output 1 whenever the power / switch shall be turned on.
+A payload with the value set in config, default `true`, is sent to output 1 whenever the power / switch shall be turned on.

 ### Output 2

-A payload with the word `false` is sent to output 2 whenever the power / switch shall be turned off.
+A payload with the value set in config, default `false` is sent to output 2 whenever the power / switch shall be turned off.

 ### Output 3